Dealing with someone's estate after their death

 HMRC recommends having items worth more than £500 valued professionally.

-Find out more about valuing an estate on GOV.UK
+Find out more about valuing an estate for Inheritance Tax on GOV.UK

-Inheritance Tax (IHT) may have to be paid on the estate if it's worth more than the £325,000 threshold.
-If a house the deceased has lived in is left to their children or grandchildren, the tax-free allowance on its value increases to £500,000.
-After that, the tax payable is 40%.
+IHT may have to be paid on the estate if it's worth more than the tax-free threshold of £325,000.
+If a house the deceased lived in before dying is left to their children or grandchildren, the threshold increases to £500,000.
+After that, IHT is payable at 40%.

 If there could be IHT to pay, get a professional valuation on high-value items such as a house or stock market investments, as you'll need to give HMRC a detailed account along with valuations.